Aircloak/aircloak/air/priv/static/docs/ops/configuration.md

 The `allow_any_value_in_in_clauses` field is optional and controls whether restricted `IN` clauses are allowed or not to use any value in anonymizing queries.
 The default value is false, which means only frequent values are permitted.

-The `send_logs_to_air` field is optional and controls whether container logs are collected and sent to the corresponding Insights Air instance.
-The default value is false, which means the logs will not be exported.
+The optional boolean `send_logs_to_air` field controls whether container logs are collected and forwarded to the Insights Air instance.
+The default value is false, which means no logs will be exported.

 The `connection_timeouts` field is optional and it controls various database connection timeouts.